gagandeepsinghkhanuja/Electrical-Load-Profile-Analysis-and-Peak-Load-Assessment-using-Stat-Modeling-of-New-England-region/README.md

 # Description of Data :
 The data used for Modeling pertains to the New England region ( during the period of January 2011 to December 2017 ) .
-The dataset has been aggregated from different sources and classified into three categories of (i) peak load electricity demand data; (ii) climate data; and (iv) socio-economic data.
+The dataset has been aggregated from different sources and classified into three categories of (i) peak load electricity demand data; (ii) climate data; and (iii) socio-economic data.

 While, peak load electricity demand data has been obtained at hourly scale directly from the source.It has been aggregated to daily level depending on its peak demand on that particular day for the purpose of analysis.